derekaraujo19/araujo-web-app/README.md

 The backend repository can be found at [https://github.com/derekaraujo19/json-server-template](https://github.com/derekaraujo19/json-server-template);

 ## Walkthrough
-A video walkthrough can be found here:
+A video walkthrough of the application running can be found at [here](https://youtu.be/lD-KjGSY7kE).

 Additionally, a blog post on my Medium page about working creating this app can be found here: